apache/zeppelin/docs/security/authentication.md

 One option is to use [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)

-Anoteher is to have an authentication server that can verify user credentials in an LDAP server.
+Another option is to have an authentication server that can verify user credentials in an LDAP server.
 If an incoming request to the Zeppelin server does not have a cookie with user information encrypted with the authentication server public key, the user is redirected to the authentication server.
 Once the user is verified, the authentication server redirects the browser to a specific
 URL in the Zeppelin server which sets the authentication cookie in the browser.